NBISweden/workshop-genome_annotation/labs/rnaseq_guided_assembly.md

 <details>
 <summary>:key: Click to see the solution .</summary>
-You can choose 6722, 6500 if you think the introns size is over estimate or 7000 if you think it is possible to have bigger introns and you do not want to miss them.
+You can choose 6722, 6500 if you think the introns size is overestimate or 7000 if you think it is possible to have bigger introns and you do not want to miss them.
 </details>